Why do I need to have my wisdom teeth extracted?

 Not everyone will need to have their wisdom teeth removed, but the best way to know for sure is to visit an oral surgeon.
 Molars take up a lot of space in the mouth cavity, and they often do not have enough room to grow into their proper position.
 When the mouth lacks space to accommodate wisdom teeth, they tend to get stuck below the gums (impacted).
 Impacted wisdom teeth can cause infection, root damage, dental crowding, cysts, and tumors.
-Having your wisdom teeth removed early can prevent these problems from developing.
+Early wisdom teeth removal can prevent these problems.

 In addition to eliminating any discomfort you may be feeling, early wisdom teeth removal typically makes for an easier procedure and a quicker recovery because the teeth are not fully developed.